 Aubeterre-sur-Dronne: (30 minutes drive)

 Aubeterre-sur-Dronne is one of France's "Plus Beaux Villages" (Most Beautiful Villages).
 This medieval hilltop village has a typical tree-lined town square, steep cobblestone streets, and red-tile roofed buildings.
 During the Middle Ages, the village was a stop on the pilgrimage trail to Santiago de Compostela.
-You can wander ariound the town, take in the views, shop at
+You can wander around the town, take in the views, shop at

-al artisan boutiques...
+artisan boutiques...
 You shouldn't miss the incredible "underground church", the Eglise Saint-Jean, which was carved out of a cliff.
 It actually isn't underground at all, so those of you who are a little claustrophobic (like me!) shouldn't be put off visiting - it's impressive!
-Abutter also has a river beach, popular in the summer for kayaking and other activities.
+Aubeterre also has a river beach, popular in the summer for kayaking and other activities.

 Jonzac (35 minutes)